Summary of Recent Changes

 Significant changes to this guidance include the following:

-HCP may be exposed to COVID-19 in the community or at home and increase the risk of transmission to patients or other HCP.
-Exposures encountered by non-fully-vaccinated HCP at work are unlike those that might occur in the community because HCF follow infection control prevention and control procedures and HCP use personal protective equipment (PPE) per strict standards.
-Due to their often extensive and close contact with vulnerable individuals, HCP with symptoms of possible COVID-19 illness and those with community or high-risk occupational exposures should be managed more conservatively.
+HCP may be exposed to COVID-19 in the community or at home and increase the risk of transmission to patients or other HCP, especially if they are not fully vaccinated against COVID-19.
+Exposures encountered by HCP at work are unlike those that might occur in the community because HCF follow infection control prevention and control procedures and HCP use personal protective equipment (PPE) per strict standards.
+Due to their often extensive and close contact with vulnerable individuals, HCP with symptoms of possible COVID-19 illness and those with community or high-risk occupational exposures who are not fully vaccinated or have not recently recovered from COVID-19 should be managed more conservatively.

-These guidelines have evolved as a result of greater experience with COVID-19, the availability of published data on COVID-19, continued evidence of community transmission of COVID-19 including asymptomatic and pre-symptomatic transmission, established infection control principles, and the availability of effective COVID-19 vaccines.
+These guidelines have evolved as a result of greater experience with COVID-19, the availability of published data on COVID-19, continued evidence of community transmission of COVID-19 including asymptomatic and pre-symptomatic transmission of more infectious variants, established infection control principles, and the availability of effective COVID-19 vaccines.

 In the healthcare setting, the following exposures to a confirmed infectious COVID-19 case* are considered high-risk: